Demonic Toys (film series): Reception

 The first film in the series, Demonic Toys, received a predominantly negative reception upon release.
-A reviewer for TV Guide criticized it as "a rehash of the company's PUPPETMASTER series".
+A reviewer for TV Guide criticized it as "a rehash of the company's Puppet Master series".

 The second film, Dollman vs. Demonic Toys, was panned by Dennis Fischer in his book covering science fiction directors as "one of Band's worst missteps".
 A reviewer for Billboard was more favorable, writing that "Good-humored viewers will enjoy this silly but fast-moving quickie."

 Critic Scott Weinberg wrote a negative review for the third film on DVD Talk, writing that it was "not funny, it's not scary, and it's certainly not a worthwhile way to spend 90 minutes of the time you're given on this planet."
 Director Ted Nicolaou was critical of Puppet Master vs. Demonic Toys in a 2017 interview with Video Fugue, as he felt that it was "kind of a big mistake, I think, in a lot of ways".

 Dread Central reviewed Demonic Toys 2, stating that "While I find myself neither enjoying nor hating the return of the Demonic Toys, it was the film’s irritating, repetitive score that soured me more than anything else."

 Horror Society reviewed Baby Oopsie and rated it a 3/5, stating "the film makes good use of practical effects and beautiful puppets.
 We get some bloody kills that sometimes happen off screen or was only in frame for a quick second but they did deliver some fun practical effects that you would expect from Full Moon.
 Overall, Baby Oopsie was a lot of fun and the movie I didn’t know I needed.
 It was very enjoyable and I look forward to where this story is going to take me next."